Anatomy of a Prompt

 The Anatomy of a Prompt

 Every great prompt has four components.
-You don't always need all four, but knowing them lets you construct prompts like a pro.
+You do not always need all four, but knowing them gives you a reliable structure you can use for any task -- from writing emails to analyzing data to brainstorming product ideas.

 The RCTF Framework